zalmoxes-laran/EM-blender-tools/README.md

 - [X] **Verify and Extend Property Nodes Using Nomenclature**
   - Check if the property node should have subclasses using the nomenclature of qualia.
   - Find a nomenclature to describe stratigraphic units, possibly using the Getty vocabulary or specialized vocabularies developed in Ariadne.
-  - *Note*: This task is closely linked to a similar task in the EM development.

-- [X] **Map to CIDOC Using Updated JSON**
-  - Ensure compatibility and standardization with CIDOC CRM.
-  - Update the JSON mapping file as needed.

-### Tasks To Do
+#### Tasks To Do

 - [ ] **Redo the Turtle (`.ttl`) File**
   - Schematize how the data model works.
   - Ensure the data model is clearly defined and up-to-date.

+- [ ] **Modify the GraphML parser to handle ParadataGroup nodes connected to a stratigraphic unit**
+  - Allow direct connection of stratigraphic units to ParadataGroup nodes
+  - Automatically link property nodes within the ParadataGroup to the stratigraphic unit

-- [ ] **Formalize EM Colors in s3Dgraphy Library**
+- [ ] **Create preset qualia vocabulary**
-  - Define and implement the color schemes used in Extended Matrix within the s3Dgraphy library.
-  - *Note*: This task is linked to Task 16 in Project C.
+  - Implement standardized property types for the knowledge graph
+  - Ensure consistent naming conventions

 - [ ] **Publish s3Dgraphy as Standalone Library**
   - Publish s3Dgraphy as a standalone library.
   - Include documentation and a publication to accompany the release.

-## Future versions of s3Dgraphy

-- [ ] **Develop Information Propagation Algorithms**
-  - Work within Stratigraphy on information propagation algorithms.
-  - Possibly place the algorithm in utils or elsewhere within Stratigraphy.

-- [ ] **Formalize Data Propagation Rules Using SWRL**
-  - Enhance the reasoning capabilities within the Knowledge Graph.

-## Roadmap for the upcoming EM-tools for Blender (EMF 1.5)
+### EM-tools for Blender

-### Completed Tasks
+#### Completed Tasks

 - [X] **Modified emtools to Integrate with s3Dgraphy**
   - Enabled emtools to work seamlessly with s3Dgraphy, allowing for the import of 3D models.

-- [X] **Fix operators in the Epoch Manager even with the old approach**
+- [X] **Fix operators in the Epoch Manager with the old approach**
   - [X] **Select**
   - [X] **Set unselectable**
   - [X] **Toggle reconstruction**